 Furthermore, the sub-project screening was performed through the checklist covering environmental and social issues.
 Surveys were conducted to fill individual checklists and a summary of environmental and social concerns noted during surveys.
-The rehabilitation works of proposed Project are anticipated within defined RoW.
+The rehabilitation works of proposed Project are anticipated within defined.
 No public infrastructure or commercial activities exist within RoW.
 While the indirect impacts have been evaluated at 200 meters/656 ft buffer zone of the proposed roads (100 meters/328 ft on each side from the center line).
 Trees will not be uprooted or need relocation due to rehabilitation works because the existing RoW will be used for the proposed rehabilitation works.
 No archaeological site was observed near (within 500 meters) the sub-project areas and no physical cultural resources at or near the proposed sub-project sites are observed which may likely be affected by construction activities.
 No graveyard is situated within the construction area.
 A number of the settlements were observed near the proposed rehabilitation works but outside the RoW.
-During the construction phase, a few socially sensitive receptors like mosques, schools, basic health unit graveyards, etc. might be indirectly impacted but this impact is temporary and reversible having a short duration with low significance (by adopting the mitigation measures).
+During the construction phase, none of the socially sensitive receptors like mosques, schools, basic health unit graveyards, etc. will be indirectly impacted.
 No protected forests were observed near the proposed sub-project area.
 As far as the sub-project area is concerned, none of the endemic or endangered species of both flora and fauna were recorded from sub-project sites.

-The proposed sub-project areas lie in north western Sindh, District Larkana.
+The proposed sub-project areas lie in south western Sindh, District Sujawal.
 The sub-project area is falling in Zone 2A, with Peak Ground Acceleration (PGA) varying from 0.08 to 0.16g (Pakistan Building Code of Pakistan, 2007).
 It is a low-damage risk zone, meaning the areas that fall under these zones have a low chance of having an earthquake.
 While no site is falling in Zone 4 which is called the High Damage Risk Zone.